abaddon/POC_DDD_ddmandate/README.md

 One of the possible outcome of thr Big Picture is the Context map.
 The context map is a map that explain which contexts are involved in your process, their responsability and how they communicate.
 ![Context Map](https://raw.githubusercontent.com/abaddon/POC_DDD_ddmandate/master/docs/ContextsMap.jpg)
 To manage a DD Payment there are at least 4 context involved:
+### Legal
-1. **Legal** : its scope is manage correctly the DD Mandate request and its document (called Contract).
-In this contex we have to validate
+Here we have manage all the rules (business logic) related to a DD mandate su its scope is manage correctly the DD Mandate request and its document (called Contract).
+In this context we have to validate if we can accept a mandate

  using the [Domain Driven Design](https://martinfowler.com/tags/domain%20driven%20design.html)  approach and the [Hexagonal_architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)).